Monochrome Watches

 An online magazine dedicated to fine watches

 Zenith was founded in 1865 by Georges Favre-Jacot in Le Locle, in the canton of Neuchâtel, Switzerland.
-He brought all the major watchmaking professions under one roof (movement, dial, case makers) and is considered one of the first to develop the concept of a Manufacture.
-Among the most famous owners of a Zenith piece is Mahatma Gandhi, who carried a pocket watch with an alarm complication (which sold at auction in 2009 for approximately USD 2 million).
-In 1899, Zenith launched its first chronograph pocket watch and a year later, Georges won the gold medal at the Paris Universal Exhibition.
-In 1911, the company officially branded itself as Zenith, meaning the highest point reached by a heavenly body in the sky.
-Its logo is a guiding star.
-By 1925, the brand employed 1,000 people and was nicknamed “the Manufacture with 2,000 gold and silver hands".
+Georges Favre-Jacot is considered one of the first to develop the concept of a Manufacture, bringing together all the major watchmaking professions under one roof (movement, dial, case makers,etc.).
+The company soon branded itself as Zenith, in reference to the highest point reached by a heavenly body in the sky.
+It was awarded a gold medal at the 1900 Paris Universal Exhibition.
+By 1925, Zenith employed 1,000 people and was nicknamed “the Manufacture with 2,000 gold and silver hands".
+The brand has always devoted itself to precision watchmaking.
+With over 2,330 chronometry awards, it became the most decorated Maison in the history of these Observatory competitions.
+In 1969, Zenith unveiled the legendary El Primero, the first automatic high-frequency chronograph.
 Zenith was acquired by French luxury goods conglomerate LVMH in 2000, which owns other watch brands such as Bvlgari, TAG Heuer and Hublot.
 Benoit De Clerck is the current CEO.

 History of Zenith